-Nationally protected landscapes have unique characteristics which make them attractive places to live, work and spend leisure time.
+National Landscapes have unique characteristics which make them attractive places to live, work and spend leisure time.
 This has led to pressure to increase the size of settlements, to infill within Settlement Policy Areas and, increasingly, to the construction of more substantial dwellings.
 This trend has become a dominant force in changing the landscape.
-Local Planning Authorities need to ensure that all new developments do not erode the special qualities that make Chichester Harbour an Area of Outstanding Natural Beauty.
+Local Planning Authorities need to ensure that all new developments do not erode the special qualities that make Chichester Harbour a National Landscape.
 Increased instances of recreational disturbance in Chichester Harbour, as a result of new developments within 5.6 kilometres of the Special Protection Area, is a serious concern and is further considered in Policy 8, Thriving Wildlife.

-The relatively small size of Chichester Harbour has generally precluded any large developments inside the AONB in recent years, although this has resulted in added pressure on the land directly outside the AONB, which affects the character and setting.
-Urban extensions around Apuldram, Fishbourne, Bosham, Chidham & Hambrook, Southbourne, Emsworth and Hayling Island, could potentially lead to the loss of the distinctive identity of associated smaller settlements, the erosion of rural character and the loss of open views into and out of the AONB.
+The relatively small size of Chichester Harbour has generally precluded any large developments inside the National Landscape in recent years, although this has resulted in added pressure on the land directly outside the boundary, which affects the character and setting.
+Urban extensions around Hayling Island, Southbourne, Chidham & Hambrook, Bosham, and Birdham, will erode the rural character and result in the loss of open views into and out of the National Landscape.

 Local communities have a key role to play in the planning process.
-Their involvement in the development of Neighbourhood Plans and Village Design Statements is seen as important in identifying local needs and local design and these documents offer useful guidance in the planning process within the AONB.
+Their involvement in the development of Neighbourhood Plans and Village Design Statements is important in identifying local needs and local design and these documents offer useful guidance in the planning process within the National Landscape.
 The Itchenor, West Wittering, Bosham, Emsworth, Northney and Tye, and Langstone Village Design Statements have been adopted as Supplementary Planning Documents.
-Most villages within the AONB also have Neighbourhood Plans, which have considerable weight in the planning process.
-In 2017 the Joint Chichester Harbour AONB Supplementary Planning Document was adopted by the Local Planning Authorities, which provides design guidance for developments in the AONB.
+Most villages within the National Landscape also have Neighbourhood Plans, which have considerable weight in the planning process.
+In 2017 the Joint Chichester Harbour AONB Supplementary Planning Document was adopted by the Local Planning Authorities, which provides design guidance for developments in the National Landscape.

 Chichester Harbour Conservancy is a non-statutory consultee within the planning system.
-The Conservancy has an established Planning Committee, and employs a Principal Planning Officer, to appraise new planning applications within or directly adjacent to the AONB, and to co-ordinate the Conservancy's response to strategic planning consultations.
+The Conservancy has an established Planning Committee, and employs a Principal Planning Officer, to appraise new planning applications within or directly adjacent to the National Landscape, and to co-ordinate responses to strategic planning consultations.
 Recommendations to the respective Local Planning Authority are guided by the Management Plan and the Planning Principles.
 It is hoped that local communities will also use the Management Plan and Planning Principles as tools to respond to planning applications (see Section 3).